B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 During the robbery, you cannot have a hostage because the focus is exclusively on robbing a store.

 The store doors cannot be blocked with vehicles, both by robbers and policemen.
 This action can lead to sanctioning according to the rule of <a href="#2.13">#2.13 PowerGaming (PG)</a>.

+#### <a id="7.10.2"></a><span style="color: #0088CC">7.10.2 Banks</span>

+Bank robberies can be done at any time, in a group of minimum 6, maximum 15 people only if all the participants in the robbery have at least 50 hours.
+Each member participating in the robbery must have a firearm.
+Group alliances are allowed, but without exceeding the limit of 15 people.

+After the alarm is triggered, the store's vicinity becomes a red zone until the action is concluded and the police leave.
+Civilians present during the robbery cannot be robbed or killed, but must be forced to leave the area.
+Civilians who do not comply with the directives to leave the store can be killed.

+If a robbery starts with fewer than 15 participants, other people can join up to the maximum number (15).
+For example: the robbery starts in 6 people, a maximum of 9 more people can be called for reinforcements.

+A person who has accepted death cannot be replaced by another colleague in the robbery.

+During the robbery, you cannot have a hostage because the focus is exclusively on robbing a bank.
+We want to avoid ticket situations in which the same person could be taken hostage several times or tickets for non-compliance with the negotiated conditions.

+Another group of people cannot step in to kill the robbers or take the control of the robbery.

+The player who starts the robbery needs a minimum of 500 playing hours.

+After the robbery is over and the area is neutralized, the police will need to shut down the bank's security systems.

+The store doors cannot be blocked with vehicles, both by robbers and policemen.
+It is not allowed to break the wheels of parked cars.
+These actions can lead to sanctioning according to the rule of <a href="#2.13">#2.13 PowerGaming (PG)</a>.

 <span style="color: red">Sanctions:</span>